 1. “It's getting chilly, it could be 5C tomorrow”

-.
-So, unless you're from the Arctic or somewhere else that does snow really well, it can feel a little baffling when people living elsewhere in the world comment on the need to wrap up warm when it's just 5C.
-Right now, that sounds positively balmy as we type this from snowy Stockholm.
+Temperatures often drop to -10C even in Stockholm in winter (and that's in the southern half of Sweden), so unless you're from the Arctic or somewhere else that does snow really well, it can feel a little baffling when people living elsewhere in the world comment on the need to wrap up warm when it's just 5C.

 5C counts as warm in Sweden.
 Photo: Helena Wahlman/imagebank.sweden.se